General Program Information

 1. Can you provide a brief overview of the FDA Commissioner's Fellowship Program?

-Answer: The Fellowship combines graduate-level training and a mentored regulatory science research project.
+Answer: The Fellowship combines regulatory science training and a mentored regulatory science research project.
 For more information please visit the FDA Commissioner's Fellowship Program website.

 2. How long is the FDA Commissioner's Fellowship Program?